 🔪 Instructions

-If you're not using the stock immediately, let it cool completely, strain it, and transfer it to plastic bags or containers.
-Keep it in the refrigerator for a few days, or freeze it later.
+STEP 3: If you're not using the stock immediately, let it cool completely, strain it, and transfer it to plastic bags or containers.
+You can keep it in the refrigerator for up to 5 days or freeze it later.

 📋 Recipe